 Linguistic Changes from Latin to Spanish and French

 Brandon Conley is in an “it’s complicated” relationship with Classics.
-He has taught in Ohio, Missouri, and Tennessee, and currently teaches online and continuing education courses on Greek and Roman Civilization and constructed languages (‘conlanging’), in addition to working in the private sector in publishing.
+He has taught in Ohio, Missouri, and Tennessee, and is currently a Classics instructor at Michigan State University.
 He loves Twitter more than he should, and you can find him at @bc4503.